simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet/index.en.md

 ### Buying or Leasing?

 Most new companies begin their operations with leased aircraft.
 With the exception of very small or old machines, a direct purchase is often not financially viable for beginners.
 Additionally, leasing provides you with the flexibility to return aircraft you may find unsuitable for your routes.

-In the end, it's up to you: You could start an airline using leased planes or you could buy your own planes and avoid the weekly leasing fee.
+On the other hand, purchasing a plane allows you to avoid the weekly leasing fee.
 The bank will easily give you a loan if you have assets (in this case planes) to cover the risk.

 ### Terminating a Lease